Home > Mental Health > Fish Oil for Depression

 The Health Benefits of Fish Oil

 Cardiovascular Health Research shows that consumption of EPA and DHA Omega-3 fatty acids may reduce the risk of coronary heart disease.
-As such, the American Heart Association (AHA) recommends the daily dietary intake of Omega-3 essential fatty acids EPA and DHA at 1,000 mg per day for cardiovascular healthy.
+As such, the American Heart Association (AHA) recommends the daily dietary intake of Omega-3 essential fatty acids EPA and DHA at 1,000 mg per day for cardiovascular health.

 Brain/Neurologic Health The support of cognitive function and neurologic health by the Omega-3 fatty acids EPA and DHA is supported in multiple research studies.* In addition, Omega-3 fatty acids have been shown to support a healthy mood and emotional state.*